-Margit Aule, Laura Ojala ja Elo Liina Kaivo
+Margit Aule, Laura Ojala, Margit Argus and Elo Liina Kaivo

-2019 - Annual Remodelling Award of the Architecture Endowment of the Cultural Endowment of Estonia
+2019 - Annual Award 2019 of the Cultural Endowment of Estonia (Architecture Endowment)

 The long and colourful history of Haapsalu Castle began in the 13th century, when it was built.
 Since the 17th century the main castle has been in ruins.